 Nazia Kazi is available to speak to community-based organizations, college campuses, and workplaces about Islamophobia, U.S. racism, and empire.
 She has delivered keynotes and public lectures, held roundtables and workshops, and spoken on panels on matters related to anti-Muslim sentiment, xenophobia, racial inequality, and U.S. imperialism.

 Please contact Nazia Kazi regarding booking information and speaker fees.

 Select speaking engagements:

 Islamophobia, White Supremacy, and US Empire.
-Invited public lecture at William Paterson University.
+Public lecture at William Paterson University.
 April 2019.

 Islamophobia, Race, and Global Politics.
 Keynote at American Studies Graduate Student Conference, Stockton University.
 April 2019.